 As genealogy researchers, the virtual family reunion, just like any other gathering, is a great place to share stories and chat about the past.
 Try one of these suggestions or come up with one of your own.

 Smile!
 Don't forget the family photo

 What family gathering would be complete without a family photo or two?
 Take a screenshot of your family gathering.
-It certainly will not be the traditional family snapshot, but has anything been normal lately?

 I challenge you to get creative and come up with your own ways to celebrate virtually with your family.